 - 1. Assume the role as a caring, competent, entry-level emergency health care provider. - 2.
 Utilize critical thinking strategies and decision-making strategies in role performance. - 3.
-Demonstrate responsibility for self-direction in lifelong learning. - 4.
-Provide care in a responsible, accountable manner within ethico-legal dimensions. - Demonstrate concern for the healthcare needs of society by participating in community and professional activities and organizations. - Demonstrate the ability to develop and participate in illness and injury prevention programs for the community.
+Provide care in a responsible, accountable manner within ethico-legal dimensions. - Demonstrate the ability to develop and participate in illness and injury prevention programs for the community.